Becoming a Master of Lead Conversion

 How else do you intend to get information from your leads?
 It seems like it would be obvious in lead conversion, but it's easy to forget some of the most essential steps.

 You want to make sure you grab your clients' name and email address.
-Otherwise, the length of your form can vary depending on how close they are to the end of the buyer's journey.
+Otherwise, the length of your form can vary depending on how close they are to the end of their home buyer's journey.

 Additionally, if you're drowning in leads (which hopefully you will be!) it can be difficult to determine whether you're getting the right ones.
 Longer forms can help with that.